sfdx-isv/sfdx-falcon/README.md

   -d, --projectdir=projectdir                     [default: .]
 Path to a directory that contains a fully-configured ADK
                                                   project

-  -f, --configfile=configfile                     Overrides the 'demoConfig' setting from sfdx-project.json in the ADK
+  -f, --configfile=configfile                     Overrides 'demoRecipes' setting from sfdx-project.json to run a
-                                                  project
+                                                  specific Recipe

+  -x, --extendedoptions=extendedoptions           [default: {}] Options for overriding internal settings passed as a
+                                                  JSON string

   --falcondebug                                   Runs this command in debug mode